Funding Circle Review

 Funding Circle offers possibility of reasonable returns from a large, mature P2P company leveraging their excellent online platform, but risk/reward is lower than some of their competitors.

 Funding Circle is a listed peer-to-peer lender with operations in four European countries.
-Funding Circle have lent over €5 billion since they started in 2010 which makes them one of the largest P2P lenders in the world.
+The platform has facilitated over €5 billion of loans since they started in 2010 which makes it one of the largest P2P lenders in the world.

 On Funding Circle, loan agreements are directly between the lender and the borrower.
 Funding Circle acts as a middle man, managing loans, payments and debt collection.